mariosmikroulis/jsModal/README.md

 ## Programming Languages
 In addition to this repository, I have already worked with:
 - PHP 8.2+ in OOP
-- JavaScript including TypeScript, NodeJS, VueJS, jQuery a
+- JavaScript including TypeScript, NodeJS, VueJS, jQuery and lighl ReactJS
 - Python and Django Framework
 - SQL for MariaDB & MySQL, SQLite and PostSQL
 - Java